Applying to Medical School: Introduction

 Medicine is a highly competitive course.
 In 2015, UCAS recorded more than 10 applicants per place for medicine, compared to a higher education average of five.
 Despite this, thousands of students succeed in their applications every year, and you can too!
 Stay focused, plan ahead and make sure you do your homework.
 The first and most important stage is deciding whether medicine is the right choice for you.

 A huge variety of people get into and excel at medical school.
-Consider the huge variation in personality and background of doctors, and it is clear that no one stereotypical candidate that will succeed.
+Consider the huge variation in personality and background of doctors, and it is clear that no one stereotypical candidate will succeed.
 The best advice is to demonstrate your research and realistic understanding of modern medicine and of life as a medical student and doctor.
-Demonstrate how your personality is suited to develop into a great young doctor, and show your enthusiasm and commitment towards succeeding in this goal.
+Demonstrate how your personality is suited to developing into a great young doctor, and show your enthusiasm and commitment to succeeding at this goal.

-One of the topics that will always come up in interviews is what your best qualities and what your flaws are.
+One topic that is highly likely to come up in interviews is your best qualities and your flaws.
 Consider how you could improve or better yourself.
 Be prepared to do some self-analysis.
-Take time to consider how you can grow and develop and what features of your personality, like a caring nature or a perfectionist attitude may at times make life as a doctor a challenge.
-An example being when you cannot help someone any further, or cannot fully relieve someone from pain.
-These are not true ‘flaws’ that criticise you as a person, but instead they highlight your ability to self analyse and show an awareness of the reality of being a doctor working within modern limitations.
+Take time to consider how you could grow and develop and what features of your personality, like a caring nature or a perfectionist attitude, may at times make life as a doctor a challenge.
+An example is when you may not be able to help someone any further, or are not be able to fully relieve someone of their pain.
+These limitations are not true ‘flaws’ in your personality; rather, reflecting on them highlights an ability to self-analyse and show an awareness of the reality of being a modern doctor.

 A mature, committed and realistic candidate is the one who is most likely to succeed.
-Remember that the interviewers aren’t looking for a superhero but they do need to see enthusiasm, understanding and analytical intelligence.
+Remember that interviewers aren’t looking for a superhero, but they do need to see enthusiasm, understanding and analytical intelligence.